MJWyattCyber/MJWyattCyber.github.io/_posts/2020-25-06-Azure-Users-And-Groups-Part-two-RBAC.md

 ### Using PowerShell

-The following command can be used to assign the **Owner** role to another user.
+The following command can be used to assign the **Owner** role to another user once you yourself hold either Owner or User Access Administrator.

     New-AzRoleAssignment `
         -SignInName “talkie.toaster@exampleaddress.com” `